raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_2.md

 ![](images/raspbiandesktop.png)

-#### The Desktop image_
+#### The Desktop image

-The Desktop operating system also contains a folder with sample data from the 2018-19 mission which can use help test and refine your code.
+The Desktop operating system also contains a folder with sample data from the 2018-19 mission which can be used to help test and refine your code.
 There is a comma separated variable (CSV) file with 3 hours worth of data from all the SenseHat sensors.
 The columns in this file are in this order:

 Date
 time